08 January 2020

 A risk-managed investment means that it can achieve sustainable return-to-risk ratios over time and through economic and market cycles.
 Our system determines asset allocations as economic environments change in order to minimise risk and maximise returns.
 This risk-management is what prepares our investments for what could be another volatile year.

 The past few years have illustrated perfectly how risk management, not market timing, is the key to successful investing.
 We won’t claim to know how any given asset class will perform in 2020; 2018 and 2019 show that it's almost impossible to predict with any degree of confidence.
 Rather than predict what the markets may or may not do; we focus on economic fundamentals, risk management, and sound investing principles.
 We’ll continue to rely on our investment framework, ERAA®, that intelligently mitigates the impact of short-term market risk factors by focusing on detecting shifts in economic cycles, such as slowing growth.
-In the case of a changing economic environment, our system will make the to your portfolio to maintain your risk level while also maximising your returns.
+In the case of a changing economic environment, our system will make the appropriate adjustments to your portfolio to maintain your risk level while also maximising your returns.

 As evidenced by the markets’ behaviour through 2018 and 2019, investors who are prone to panicking, making emotional decisions, and selling during a market drop ultimately miss out on substantial returns.
 If you got out of the market during the market correction of Q4 2018, you’ll know that emotional decisions can be expensive mistakes.